Supplement: ODE Plugin Explanation¶

 }

-This function reads the parameter settings from the project file.
+Function to read parameter settings from the project file.

 bool ODESimulatorItem::restore(const Archive& archive)